Edward C. Kalbfus: President, Naval War College (second term)

 Under the collaborative arrangements between King and Kalbfus in efforts to synthesize Atlantic Fleet operations with intelligence, the Naval War College provided the venue ashore which enabled Weeks to establish a key communications link with the equivalent tracking activities on the Chief of Naval Operations and War Plans Division staffs within the Navy Department.
 With the establishment of Sea Frontier Headquarters in conjunction with joint Army-Navy reorganization efforts, Kalbfus carried the multiple functions of President of the Naval War College.
-The formal establishment of the Joint Chiefs of Staff by February of 1942 further amplified the role of the Naval War College in organizing global U.S. Naval efforts under the Chief of Naval Operations and Commander in Chief, U.S. Fleet, both of which fused under the overall authority of Admiral Ernest J. King by Executive Order 9096 in March of 1942.
+The formal establishment of the Joint Chiefs of Staff by February 1942 further amplified the role of the Naval War College in organizing global U.S. Naval efforts under the Chief of Naval Operations and Commander in Chief, U.S. Fleet, both of which fused under the overall authority of Admiral Ernest J. King by Executive Order 9096 in March 1942.

 Thereafter, Kalbfus carried collateral responsibility to the Chief of Naval Operations and the Directors of Naval Intelligence and War Plans as Director of Naval History.
 Wartime conditions following the surprise attacks at Pearl Harbor created the mandate for Kalbfus to remain on active service on retired status in his multifaceted assignment as President of the Naval War College.
 By 1942, the administrative basis for what formally evolved as the Office of Naval History matured under Kalbfus during his second tenure in Newport.
-In June of 1942, at the recommendation of the Chief of Naval Operations, Admiral Ernest J. King, Kalbfus again broke his four-star flag as President of the Naval War College.
-He remained based in Newport upon his subsequent relief as President of the Naval War College, Vice Admiral William S. Pye on November 2, 1942.in November.
+In June 1942, at the recommendation of the Chief of Naval Operations, Admiral Ernest J. King, Kalbfus again broke his four-star flag as President of the Naval War College.
+He remained based in Newport upon his subsequent relief as President of the Naval War College, Vice Admiral William S. Pye on November 2, 1942. in November.
 Kalbfus and Pye continued working with retired Captain Dudley W. Knox to synthesize strategic analysis by fusing the operational intelligence and historical analysis functions of the Naval War College with those of the OPNAV staff.